wacncontent/CustomizeTool/output/articles/expressroute/expressroute-workflows.md

 <properties
-   pageTitle="Workflows for configuring an ExpressRoute circuit | Microsoft Azure" description="This page walks you through the workflows for configuring ExpressRoute circuit and peerings" documentationCenter="na" services="expressroute"
+   pageTitle="Workflows for configuring an ExpressRoute circuit | Windows Azure" description="This page walks you through the workflows for configuring ExpressRoute circuit and peerings" documentationCenter="na" services="expressroute"